Lyalpha/ifuanal/docs/tutorial.rst

 the galaxy, relaxing ``offset_bounds`` and providing ``v0_init`` with more appropriate initial guesses should help the fit.

-In the case of broad continuum residuals that are affecting the fitting, these can be removed somewhat arbitrarily by using the argument ``resid_sig``.
-This sets the sigma width in wavelength units of a gaussian kernel which the residual emission line spectrum is convolved with.
-This convolved function is then removed from the spectrum prior to fitting.
-It is important to not fit the emission line of interest with this convolved function so ``resid_sig`` should be much larger than their widths.
+In the case of broad continuum residuals that are affecting the fitting, these can be removed somewhat arbitrarily by using the argument ``filtwidth``.
+This sets the width in wavelength units of a median filter tophat kernel, which is applied to the residual emission line spectrum.
+This median filtered function is then removed from the spectrum prior to fitting.
+It is important to not fit the emission line of interest with this convolved function so ``filtwidth`` should be much larger than their widths.

 .. _saving-loading: